 - Organize an event such as an artist demonstration, book signing or other small project that will be hosted every day of the crawl.

 - Prepare a site raffle prize in the value of $50.00, which will be displayed prominently at the site during the Fiber Crawl.
 Sites will provide raffle tickets, organize the drawing, provide EVFAC with the winner's names and contact the winners after the Fiber Crawl.

 - Solicit deals and discounts in writing from local suppliers and businesses, for example: 10% off a meal, free appetizers, free samples etc. these deals and discounts will be offered to the participants of the Fiber Crawl.
 The businesses do not have to provide coupons, but could accept the Fiber Crawl passport as eligibility of the negotiated deal.

 - Advertise the Fiber Crawl on their website, through mailing lists and promote the event on any form of social media.

 - Sites will be responsible for distributing their allotted passports.
-Sites will need to be able to print out any additional passports if required, these will be available on the event website.
+Sites can print out any additional passports if needed, or can direct participants to do so before starting the Fiber Crawl.

 - Sites will record statistical information on participation and sales during the crawl.
 After the crawl sites will submit this statistical information in a timely manner to EVFAC.
-The forrn in order to do this will be provided to the site before the Fiber Crawl begins.
+The form is available to download here.

 What are EVFAC's responsibilities?
 As the main organizer of the New Mexico Fiber Crawl, EVFAC will: